saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress/yaml/v1alpha.md

 :::

 :::caution
 Currently, `env` only supports lowercase keys on `macOS` platform.
-We'll add enhancement later.
+The workaround is either passing the env through cli `saucectl run --env FOO=BAR` or setting `env` on suite level.
 :::

 ---